jimboobrien/jimboobrien/README.md

 ## 🔒 Private Contributions

 Most of my contributions, including commits, pull requests, and code reviews, are made in private repositories for the Centers for Disease Control and Prevention (CDC).
-These contributions involve collaborating with various teams to develop and maintain critical software solutions that support public health initiatives, but they are not reflected in my public GitHub profile and/or commit history.
+These contributions involve collaborating with various teams to develop and maintain critical software solutions that support public health initiatives, but they are not reflected in my public GitHub profile and/or commit history. **TLDR** - My GitHub contribution map is fuller than you think! (private repos)

 ## 🌟 Tech Stack
 ### Languages & Frameworks